-Janice and Bill Templeton have a simple and happy life with their young daughter Ivy.
-Suddenly a stranger (Anthony Hopkins) begins following them around, particularly Ivy.
-When they confront him, he reveals that his name is Elliot and he believes Ivy is the reincarnation of his daughter, Audrey Rose, who burned to death in a car accident.
+Janice (Marsha Mason) and Bill Templeton (John Beck) have a simple and happy life with their young daughter Ivy (Susan Swift).
+Suddenly a stranger (Anthony Hopkins) begins following them around, focusing particularly on Ivy.
+When they confront him, Elliot reveals that he believes Ivy is the reincarnation of his daughter, Audrey Rose, who burned to death in a car accident.
 Janice takes him seriously after Ivy has an episode of terrible nightmares—which occur every year around her birthday—that cause her to leap out of bed and pound the windows, all the while screaming for her daddy.
-Janice allows Elliot to comfort her as Audrey Rose’s father, and the dreams become manageable in his presence.
+Janice allows Elliot to comfort her while acting as Audrey Rose’s father, and the dreams become manageable in his presence.
 Bill continues to scoff, wanting Elliot out of their lives, which prompts Elliot, who believes she’s in danger, to take them to court for custody of Ivy.

 I first watched this with my sister Leslie; when we were teenagers, we decided to review every horror movie at the now-defunct Hollywood video, in alphabetical order (alas, we started and ended with A).